제시해주신 **[1. 번역 대상 약관(Ver 1.4)]**을 바탕으로, 기존 영문 약관(Ver 1.3)의 형식을 유지하면서 변경된 내용을 반영하여 번역을 완료했습니다.

 Article 11 (Processing Time)

-② The Company shall post information regarding the expected time required for payment or receipt on its application, and keep such information up to date.
+② The Company shall post information regarding the expected processing time on the Application and keep it up to date.

 Article 12 (Modification or Cancellation of Remittance)